What Does Feeding Wet Food Do for Your Cat?

 In the wild, cats hunt and eat meat from a wide variety of prey so it’s not surprising domesticated felines share that love of diversity when it comes to their food.

-More moisture, more protein, more variety.
-No wonder The American Association of Feline Practitioners recommends feeding cats wet food throughout their lives.
+More moisture and flavorful varieties.
+No wonder the American Association of Feline Practitioners recommends feeding cats wet food throughout their lives.